 That’s it; it’s as easy as that!
 You’ve now saved a text template in Premiere Pro.

-When you want to import this text template in a new project, simply go to File > Import and choose your template.
+When you want to import this text template into a new project, simply go to File > Import and choose your template.

 An in-depth look at How to create a text template in Premiere Pro

-We hope this article on “How to add text in premiere pro – ULTIMATE GUIDE” was useful to you.
+We hope this article on “How to add text in Premiere Pro” was useful to you.
 Let us know your thoughts below in the comments; we’d be happy to hear from you.
-For more video editing and Premiere Pro articles, simply scroll a little further.
+Simply scroll a little further for more video editing and Premiere Pro articles.